 Unfortunately, political and judiciary attitudes have shifted toward the use of patents as monopolist's tools.
-Oscillations in popularity are somewhat recurrent in the history of patents, but never before have the proponents of intellectual monopoly been so powerful in the political and judicial arena and in public discourse.
-By way of contrast, in the late 1970s anti-trust suits were fought and won against monopolists, and as late as 1997, the Justice Department spoke of the possible role of intellectual property in anti-trust violations.
-Private companies also sued large monopolies sitting upon piles of unused invention, such as in Xerox vs. 3Com.
+Oscillations in popularity are somewhat recurrent in the history of patents, but never before have the apologists of intellectual monopoly become so powerful both in the political and judicial arena as well as in the public discourse.
+By way of contrast, in the late 1970s anti-trust suits were fought and won against monopolists for maintaining large patent thickets with many unused inventions kept purely to dissuade entry and forestall competition.
+For example, the Federal Government brought suit against such use of patent thickets in both U.S. vs IBM and U.S. vs AT&T. Private companies also sued large monopolies sitting upon piles of unused invention, such as in XCM Co. vs. Xerox Co.
 Today, sadly the three branches of government have given up the fight against appropriating the fruits of other people's labor and the defensive patenting it begets.